jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     ./makePythonTdd.sh calculator

-  in the terminal in the folder/directory where ``makePythonTdd.sh`` is saved, the computer will make a `Test Driven Development`_ environment for a project called ``calculator``, you can continue this in :doc:`/how_to/calculator`
+  in the terminal in the folder where ``makePythonTdd.sh`` is saved, the computer will make a `Test Driven Development`_ environment for a project called ``calculator``, you can continue this in :doc:`/how_to/calculator`

 ----

-how to automatically make a python test driven development environment on windows without WSL
+how to automatically make a python test driven development environment on Windows_ without WSL
 #################################################################################################

-.. warning:: This is for Windows without `Windows Subsystem Linux`_
+.. warning:: This is for Windows_ without `Windows Subsystem Linux`_

 * I make a file called :ref:`makePythonTdd.ps1` by using the ``New-Item`` command in PowerShell